 | Black Honey | 90–100% | 15–20+ days | Intense, jammy, full-bodied |

-Honey processing is most common in Central America - particularly Costa Rica - and is increasingly used across Asia.
-The method is also well-suited to water-scarce regions, as it uses significantly less water than washed processing.
+Honey processing is most common in Central America, particularly Costa Rica, and is increasingly used across Asia.
+It uses significantly less water than washed processing, which makes it a popular choice in regions where water is scarce or expensive.

 What Is Pulped Natural Coffee?

-Pulped natural processing was developed in Brazil and shares the same starting point as honey - the skin is removed, and the beans are dried with mucilage intact.
-The key difference is that pulped natural typically retains a uniform layer of mucilage and goes directly to drying with no fermentation step, often on open patios or mechanical dryers rather than raised beds.
+Pulped natural processing was developed in Brazil in the 1970s and shares the same starting point as honey: the skin is removed, and the beans dry with mucilage intact.
+The key difference is in execution.
+Pulped natural typically retains a uniform layer of mucilage rather than a calibrated percentage, and goes directly to drying with no separate fermentation step, often on open patios or in mechanical dryers rather than the raised beds favoured for Central American honeys.

-The result is a flavour profile that tends to be sweeter and heavier-bodied than washed, but more controlled and less fruity than a standard honey or natural.
-Expect nutty, chocolatey notes with low acidity.
+The result tends to be sweeter and heavier-bodied than washed, but more controlled and less fruit-forward than a typical honey or natural.
+Expect nutty and chocolatey notes with low acidity.
+It's a workhorse method in Brazil and a regular feature in espresso blends, where its consistency and roundness do a lot of the heavy lifting.

 Honey vs Pulped Natural: Key Differences